shramov/tll/src/channel/file.rst

   - name: EndOfData
     id: 20

-``EndOfData`` is generated only once, even if new data is written and then read by channel.
+``EndOfData`` is generated when there is no new data to read, see ``end-of-data`` init option that controls if this messages is produced only once or not.

 Config variables
 ----------------